eulixir/eulixir/README.md

 # João Pedro Alves <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-### Hello, I am João, welcome to my github
+### Hello, I am João, I have 20 years old and welcome to my profile

 I am passionate about technologies and games.
-I like to see the beauty in the codes and understand how they work
+I like to see the beauty in the codes and understand how they work :)
 <br>

 ## Technologies